What will I study on the course?

 - Preparing and using manual metal arc welding equipment.

 You and your employer will be given the opportunity to select additional units that will help you gain the skills to progress within your organisation.

-A Fabrication and welding apprenticeship trains you for a variety of roles such as a Fabrication Welder, Sheet Metal Worker, Plater, MIG or TIG Welder and Pipe Welder.
+Fabrication Welder, Sheet Metal Worker, Plater, MIG or TIG Welder

-If you are interested in Fabrication & Welding or career and have the conditions below you will need to speak to an AMRC Training Centre staff member to discuss your chosen area further:
+If you are interested in the Metal Fabricator apprenticeship and have the conditions below, you will need to speak to an AMRC Training Centre staff member to discuss your chosen area further:

 Please email us at firstname.lastname@example.org or call us on 0114 222 9958.

 How do I apply?